OceanDataTools/openrvdas/INSTALL.md

 python3 -m unittest discover
 ```

-Note that NetworkReader and NetworkWriter tests may fail unless the user has permissions to write to port 8000 and 8001 on the host machine.
-Under CentOS, you can add this permission with
+Note that NetworkReader and NetworkWriter tests may fail unless the user has permissions to write UDP to port 8000, 8001 and 8002 on the host machine.
+Websocket services, by default, will also need TCP access to port 8765.
+Under CentOS, you can add these permissions with
 ```
-sudo firewall-cmd --permanent --add-port=8000/tcp sudo firewall-cmd --permanent --add-port=8000/udp sudo firewall-cmd --permanent --add-port=8001/udp sudo firewall-cmd --reload
+sudo firewall-cmd --permanent --add-port=8000/udp sudo firewall-cmd --permanent --add-port=8001/udp sudo firewall-cmd --permanent --add-port=8002/udp sudo firewall-cmd --permanent --add-port=8765/tcp sudo firewall-cmd --reload
 ```